Kees1958/uBol-stripped/README.md

 One place to manager your custom cosmetic, DNR and scriptlets created with above features.

 FILTER (BLOCK) LISTS
-By default uBol-stripped uses three well-curated filter lists: Kees1958 (most used, EU-US), AdGuard Base filter, and AdGuard parameter protection.
+By default uBol-stripped uses three well-curated filter lists: AdGuard Base filter and my own Kees1958 most used, EU-US advertising & tracking networks and remove tracking parameters.
 Only rules with a country code (TLD) belonging to Five Eyes countries and the extended EU-zone are used (others are silently dropped, as well as generic cosmetic rules, for performance reasons).
 Rules for websites not in Chrome's top 1 million used websites are also silently dropped.
-Optionally you can enable the AdGuard anti-adblock list.
-Language filters from AG and EasyList for EU countries are enabled automatically based on your browser's language setting (you can turn this off if you'd like).

 ALLOW  (WHITE) LIST
 Based on AdGuard's allowlist.
 Easily copy and paste domains into the allow list to disable filtering on that domain (uBO-lite also has a filtering-modes panel, but that's hidden behind the developer's option).